LouisTsiattalou/tfidf_matcher/README.md

-=tfidf\_matcher= is a package for fuzzymatching large datasets together.
+`tfidf_matcher` is a package for fuzzymatching large datasets together.
 Most fuzzy matching libraries like `fuzzywuzzy` get great results, but don\'t scale well due to their O(n\^2) complexity.